kaushalya4s5s7/Zera/README.md

-# ⚡ Zera: Revolutionizing Smart Contract Security on BNB Smart Chain
+# ⚡ Zera: Revolutionizing Smart Contract Security

 **Zera** is a powerful AI-powered platform designed to streamline and secure smart contract development.
 In a world where smart contracts manage billions of dollars and security breaches cost millions, Zera is built to deliver **intelligent automation**, **comprehensive auditing**, and **secure contract development** — all in one platform.